gmggroup/omf-python/CONTRIBUTING.md

 via pull request from `dev` to `master` as appropriate.

-Finally, everyone appreciates unit tests, code documentation, and consistent style.
+Finally, everyone appreciates unit tests, code documentation, and consistent style (just run [black](https://black.readthedocs.io/en/stable/)).
 And, to ensure the OMF community remains welcoming and productive, read and follow our [Code of Conduct](code_of_conduct.md).

 ### <a name="docs"></a>Contributing documentation and examples